 For some, this may cause anxiety, which we will cover later in this article.

 The exam is a multiple choice test, with four options available as answers.
-This means that if you aren't sure about an question, you still have a chance of getting the answer correct.
+This means that if you aren’t sure about a question, you still have a chance of getting the answer correct.

 There will not be an essay section to your insurance license exam, as the laws that your test is based upon are not open to interpretation or opinion.